Basal cell carcinoma

 Treatment and prognosis

 It is often locally aggressive, may invade the skin and adjacent structures, including the muscles and bones.
 It has a low metastatic potential (but can very rarely metastasize).
-It also has high rate of recurrence.
+It also has a high rate of recurrence.

 Surgery is the treatment of choice of primary basal cell cancers; chemotherapy (e.g. sonidegib (OdomzoTM) is used for metastatic cases.